Documentary Wedding Photographer UK & Europe

 Not speaking as a photographer, but as a married man who didn’t think too much about pictures, I can honestly say that photography is the one thing we regretted the most about our wedding day, choosing the that’ll do option rather than the ‘we need this person at our wedding’ option.

-As a photographer (I became one after we got married in case you’re wondering), I think your pictures are perhaps THE most important thing you should invest in…obviously I would say that, it’s how I earn my living - but I’m also saying that as someone who really does wish they’d invested a bit more into their own wedding pictures.
+As a photographer I think your pictures are perhaps THE most important thing you should invest in…obviously I would say that, it’s how I earn my living.

 It’s completely your decision though, I fully understand that.